io-gui/io/docs/deep-dive.md

 }
 ```

 Here we do the same using decorator syntax in typescript.
-Note that we use `declare` keyword to tell the compiler that this property definitly exists and has the `boolean` type.
+Note that we use `declare` keyword to tell the compiler that this property definitely exists and has the `boolean` type.
 Without this keyword, typescript would override our custom property initialization logic.

 ```typescript
 // Typescript version with `@Property({})` decorator